compuserscripts/6v6_lua/README.md

 small update/notification library - if present we load it and auto update scripts and display notifications

 menu for configuring everything>

+modify esp to not draw for sourcemod invisible players